Beyond (American TV series)

-Beyond is an American fantasy drama science fiction television series created by Adam Nussdorf that premiered on Freeform on January 1, 2017.
+Beyond is an American fantasy drama television series created by Adam Nussdorf that premiered on Freeform on January 1, 2017.
 The series stars Burkely Duffield, Dilan Gwyn, Jeff Pierre, Jonathan Whitesell, Michael McGrady, and Romy Rosemont.
 On January 10, 2017, Freeform renewed the series for a 10-episode second season, which premiered on January 18, 2018, and finished on March 22, 2018.
 On March 29, 2018, Freeform announced they had cancelled the series after two seasons.

 Plot

 Holden Matthews wakes up from a 12-year coma and discovers that he now has supernatural abilities, ones that propel him into the middle of a dangerous conspiracy.
-Holden wants to figure out what happened to him during the past dozen years and how to live in a world that has changed significantly while he was in his coma.
-Perhaps the biggest question of all is why it happened to him beyond this Earth's timeline in the hereafter.
-As Holden tries to adjust to adulthood, a mysterious woman named Willa warns him not to trust the people around him.
+Holden wants to figure out what happened to him during the past dozen years and how to live in a world that has changed significantly.
+One big question is what happened to him beyond this Earth's timeline in the hereafter.
+As Holden tries to adjust to adulthood, a woman named Willa appears in his life.

+It is revealed that during his coma, Holden's consciousness was awake and active in The Realm, a supernatural dimension where the consciousness of anyone who is comatose will live.
+In The Realm is a bridge between the comatose people and the dead.
+Willa's father and maternal grandfather Isaac and Arthur, learned how to access The Realm, hoping to reach Willa's mother who entered a coma during Willa's birth and later died.

+After Willa joined them in The Realm, she and her grandfather came to realize its dangers, and tried to stop the research.
+Isaac refuses to stop, forms the Hollow Sky institute to continue the dangerous research, and uses a hired killer to manipulate or eliminate those who get in the way of his efforts.
+Isaac believes Holden can help him achieve his goals, creating the underlying conflict of the series.